Unfair Utilities and First Steps Towards Improving Them: Summary and future work

 \stepcounter{footnote} \stepcounter{footnote} \stepcounter{footnote}

 There are several open questions related to the framework we introduced.
-For example: (1) How can we infer a $\upsilon$-corresponding $\rF$-VoI-fair utility from observed data?
-(2) When can a VoI-fair policy be considered ethically acceptable (see \Cref{fig: decision procedure})?
-(3) How can we collect data such that {VoI-fair} policies will be considered {ethically acceptable}?
-(4) Corresponding VoI-fair utilities can be defined using other metrics, too (this may be necessary if $D$ is continuous); what do different choices entail?
+How can we infer a $\upsilon$-corresponding $\rF$-VoI-fair utility function from observed data?
+(See \Cref{app: estsolmedstaff} for a simple example.)
+How can we collect data such that {VoI-fair} policies will be considered {ethically acceptable}?
+In some examples (see, e.g., \Cref{ex: hair}) the data were not sufficient to find an ethically acceptable policy; how can we guide the process of collecting further, helpful data?
+Corresponding VoI-fair utility functions can be defined using other metrics than \Cref{def: appropriate} (this may be necessary if $D$ is continuous); what do different choices of metrics entail?
+In practice, we may not be able to estimate optimal policies.
+To what extend does unfairness occur due to suboptimal policies rather than unfair utilities?

-We believe that considering utilities, rather than focusing exclusively on policies, adds an important puzzle piece to the literature on algorithmic fairness and could help to reduce unwanted discrimination in real-world applications.
+We believe that considering utility functions, rather than focusing exclusively on policies, adds an important piece to the puzzle of algorithmic fairness and could help to reduce unwanted discrimination in real-world applications.